moshesimon/comp0035_cw1_2021-22/README.md

 # COMP0035 Coursework 1 template repository

-This repository contains a basic structure for coursework 1 and optionally also for coursework 2.
+This repository contains a basic structure for coursework 1 and optionally may also be used for coursework 2.

 ## Instructions for using the starter code